Borna-f/impact-bio/README.md

 # impact-bio

-Note: This project requires NodeJS to be installed on your machine.
+Note: This project requires NodeJS and yarn to be installed on your machine.

 ## Server
 To run server, in a command line and on root run "yarn start".